tianrendong/cs1680-final-project/final-deliverable.md

 - Graceful exits with notifications to other clients
 - A more robust login system such that users will be able to reconnect to their same account
 - Ability to send messages to individuals instead of broadcasting
-- Prettier frontend :>
+- Progress bar for fetching music
+- Some non-system related, user experience improvements: prettier frontend, ability to pause and resume music, etc. :>

 The way our current services are set up and gRPC's protocol buffers make extending these features relatively easy.
-For example, we can just add a receiver field in our Message struct for sending message to individuals.
+For example, to support sending message to individuals, we would add a receiver field in our Message struct.
+For implementing a progress bar when fetching music, we would include a total length field and a current index field inside the music chunks that are sent.
+Graceful exit would require an additional service definition that requests the server to delete the client connection.

 2. Infrastructure